Palmer-Lab-UCSD/rattaca_assignment/README.md

 }
 ```

 Example json file for a "random" request.
 Here, trait names are arbitrary.
 However, a given project may with to distinguish between randomly-assigned experimental and control groups, in which case two files should be made the the same project name but different trait names (and relevant request numbers per group).
-Here, this example will allow no same-sex siblings to be drawn from the same litter:
+Here, this example will allow no same-sex siblings to be drawn from the same litter.
+Note that age restrictions and the receipt date are all null, meaning no restrictions are set:
 ```json
 {
   "assignment_type": "random",